d8v3h31n/peg-multimarkdown-x/README.markdown

 * `markdown -t latex file.txt` --- output the results as LaTeX instead of HTML.
 This can then be processed into a PDF if you have LaTeX installed.

+* `markdown -t memoir file.txt` --- output as LaTeX designed for use with the `memoir` package

+* `markdown -t beamer file.txt` --- output as LaTeX designed for use with the `beamer` package

 * `markdown -h` --- display help and additional options.